sparcityeu/FeaTensor/README.md

 ## **Documentation 📑**

-This is a repository that provides different implementations for extracting the same features from tensors.
-The input tensor format is COO (*.tns* file format [1]).
+This repository provides different implementations for extracting the same features from tensors.
+The input tensor format is COO (*.tns* file format).

+For more information on this tool, please refer to the manuscript on [this link](https://arxiv.org/abs/2405.04944v2).

 ### **Compilation & Running**